 First things first; you need to transport the honey from the apiary to the extracting room.
 Any vehicle that will be used for the job needs to be prepared the previous day, to ensure proper hygiene is observed.
 Such a vehicle should be free from toxic residue or any other product that may have some strong odor.
 As such, it shouldn’t have been involved in transporting such a product within the period.

 The surface of the vehicle used for transporting honey should have non-toxic material as its cover, be cleaned thoroughly, and should not have any impurities.
 This will ensure the honey supers are not contaminated during transportation.

-If using open load vehicles, then cover honey supers with canvases so as to avoid contamination.
+If using open-load vehicles, then cover honey supers with canvases so as to avoid contamination.
 Substances such as dust, debris, and engine combustion residues can contaminate honey if exposed.
 Canvas covers will also keep off bees that may trail and devour the honey being transported.
-Therefore, ensure you cover the floor of the vehicle and upper surface of honey supers.
+Therefore, ensure you cover the floor of the vehicle and the upper surface of the honey supers.

 Transported honey frames can be stored for 2 to 3 days at most before honey is extracted from the capped cells.
 Nevertheless, the honey frames should remain properly wrapped during this time so as to keep off pests and bugs.
 It should also be stored in a secure place that is not accessible to hungry animals.
 If possible freeze the honey frames.

-Transportation helps deliver the harvested honey safely at the extracting area.
-If not well conducted, you risk contaminating honey in the process, breaking honey supers, or even allure raging bees that can attack.
+Transportation helps deliver the harvested honey safely to the extracting area.
+If not well conducted, you risk contaminating honey in the process, breaking honey supers, or even alluring raging bees that can attack.
 Proper handling of honey throughout the facets of harvesting, to the time honey is served on consumer tables is key to successful beekeeping.